JakeTrevor/Machine-Learning-Notes/Regression.md

 >[!info] Regression:
 > Learning a continuous function from a set of known data points

-In regression, we assume our data takes the form:
+Let's say that we have some data that comes in pairs of values ($x, t$).
+In regression, we assume it takes the form:
 $$
 t = f(x | w)
 $$
-Where $f$ is a continuous function, and $w$ are some parameters to that function. $f$ and $w$ together form our model.
+Where $f$ is a continuous function, and $w$ is a collection of parameters to that function. $f$ and $w$ together form our model.

 We want a way of assessing how good our model is.
 To do we find the difference between the prediction of the model at some point $n$ and the true value:
 $$